zhou-yh19/VLA-Adapter/README.md

   > eval_logs/CALVIN--ABC.log 2>&1 &
 ```

-The evaluation script will run 500 trials by default (10 tasks x 50 episodes each) in LIBERO and 1,000 task sequences in CALVIN.
-Use the same card for training and inference whenever possible. **Note that results may vary slightly if you use a different GPU than the H100.**

 If you want to get the inference **throughput**, you can run it in the `run_libero_eval.py` file.
 You can add  `start = time.time()` and `end = time.time()` before and after `lines 334--345` and calculate the difference between the two.
 This difference is the time it takes to generate `8 chunks`.
 This gives you the inference throughput.
 We measured it multiple times and took the average value of `0.036s`.

 <br/>

 ## 🌈 Success Rate Comparison <a name="results"></a>

 All our results are inferred on `H100`.
 You can find the inference `log` file in the model released on [HF](https://huggingface.co/VLA-Adapter) for viewing.
+The evaluation script will run 500 trials by default (10 tasks x 50 episodes each) in LIBERO and 1,000 task sequences in CALVIN.
+Use the same card for training and inference whenever possible. **Note that results may vary slightly if you use a different GPU than the H100.** This phenomenon is also mentioned in the OpenVLA-OFT readme file.

 ### Performance on LIBERO benchmark.